Travel Budget for Bangkok Visit Bangkok on a Budget or Travel in Style

 Recommended

-What did other people spend on Food in Bangkok?
+What did other people spend on food and dining in Bangkok?

-Typical prices for Food in Bangkok are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Bangkok, but your costs will vary based on your travel style and the place where the purchase was made.
+Typical prices for food in Bangkok are listed below.
+These actual costs are from real travelers and can give you an idea of the food prices in Bangkok.
+However, your individual costs will vary based on your travel style, selected restaurants, and the items that you order.

 • Dinner at Hard Rock Cafe (for Two)